rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 While you *can* just drop your website into the default directory and go (and this might be fine for *Nginx* when it’s running inside a container, or on a test/development server), it’s not what we call best practice.
 Instead, it’s a good idea to create a specific Linux user on your system for your website, and put your website files in a directory made just for that user.

-If you want to build multiple websites, it’s a good idea to create various users and root directories for organization and security.
+If you want to build multiple websites, you should create various users and root directories for organization and security.

-In this guide, I’m going to have just the one user: a handsome devil named “www”.
+In this guide, I will have just one user: a handsome devil named “www”.
 Deciding where to put your website files gets more complicated.

 You can put your website files in several places depending on your server setup.
 If you're on a bare-metal (physical) server, or you're installing `nginx` directly on a VPS, you probably have Security Enhanced Linux (SELinux) running.
 SELinux is a tool that does a lot to protect your machine, but it also kind of dictates where you can put certain things, like web pages.